Support for the array API standard#

 def test_toto_masked_array(self):

-Passing a custom reason to reasons when cpu_only=True is unsupported since cpu_only=True can be used alongside passing backends.
+Passing a custom reason to reason when cpu_only=True is unsupported since cpu_only=True can be used alongside passing backends.
 Also, the reason for using cpu_only is likely just that compiled code is used in the function(s) being tested.

 When every test function in a file has been updated for array API compatibility, one can reduce verbosity by telling pytest to apply the markers to every test function using pytestmark: